- August 9, 2022

 - Collect addresses, phone numbers and email addresses at the point of purchase.

 - Create a ‘value add’ offer and mail, email or call existing customers with the offer.

 For all of these activities to happen they need to be implemented as part of a formal system with accountability to make it happen.

 It may seem obvious, but the best way to get existing customers to return to your business is to actually ask them to.

-In summary, you might be thinking all the above suggestions are easy and obvious.
+In summary, you might think all the above suggestions are easy and obvious.

 These businesses should be celebrated and we would be glad to share it with the world!